Photograph: Rui Rodrigues

 Main altarpiece with a huge retable decorated in azulejos in the so called National style.
 In the centre of the retable there is a reliquary in gilt silver donated by the pilgrims of Lisbon in 1680, it holds the image of Our Lady of Cape Espichel.

 Romariz, C., Carvalho, A. M. Galopim de, “Formações margoglauconíticas do Miocénico superior a norte do Cabo Espichel”, Boletim da Sociedade Geológica de Portugal, Vol. XIV, Fasc.
-I. Lisbon, 1961.Citation:
+I. Lisbon, 1961.Citation of this web page:

 Carvalho, A. Ayres de, D. João V e a arte do seu tempo, 2, Lisbon, 1962.